-agents.defaults.sandbox is enabled, but sandboxing is off by default and does not require the gateway itself to run in Docker.
+docker CLI.
+Set the backend to "podman" to select native Podman directly.
+Sandboxing is off by default and does not require the gateway itself to run in a container.
 SSH and OpenShell sandbox backends are also available; see Sandboxing.

 Prerequisites